 Whether you’re in the market for a new or existing home or interested in evaluating your own home, it’s important to look beyond what you can see.
 Specifically, how much will it cost to heat and cool the home?
 As energy costs continue to rise, an energy-efficient, high-performance home is an important consideration.

 A high-performance home goes beyond current energy code requirements, making it more energy efficient, healthy, durable, AND more valuable.
+When making your home more energy-efficient, it’s important to keep air quality and proper fresh-air ventilation in mind.
+For more information, visit Air Sealing and Fresh-air Ventilation for New Home Construction.

 High-performance homes help reduce electrical load during peak (summer) usage times, delaying the need to build new generation plants.
 This also helps OPPD keep rates low.